QR5.3.3 Matter Trembles

 According to quantum theory, a point of matter doesn’t sit at a fixed point but trembles about its quantum distribution.
 Schrödinger deduced this quantum fuzziness from the Dirac equation and he called it zitterbewegung.
 Point matter is then indeed at a point but not always the same one, like a dot constantly redrawn by a painter whose hand trembles, so it appears as a fuzzy patch.

-Yet that matter particles constantly jitter about means they don’t have to be pushed to move.
-Inert matter only moves when pushed, but in quantum theory, matter is always moving already, just equally in every direction.
-It follows that if the distribution around matter becomes asymmetric, it will tremble one way more often to cause macroscopic movement in our time.
-Matter can then move due to distribution changes that bias its inherent trembling, but what could cause that?
+But that matter constantly trembles means it don’t need a push to make it move, as it is already moving, just equally in every direction.
+It follows that if the quantum processing around matter becomes asymmetric, it will tremble one way more often, to move in our time.
+Matter will then move if the quantum field around it is stronger in one direction, so what could cause that?